KhaosMC/khaos-utils/README.md

 ```

 # Usage
-Modify the configs in `config` directory and .env file, then
+Modify the configs in `config` directory and copy `.env.example` to `.env` and modify it accordingly, then
 ```
 node index.js
 ```